Siddik2202/django_k8s_with_grafana/README.md

 # django_k8s_with_grafana

-### I will update the steps don't as soon as possible.
+I will update the steps don't as soon as possible.

+Thank you for now